 Carillon Weeping Japanese Snowbell

-‘Carillon’ is one of many cultivars that have arisen from S. japonicus f. pendulus - a recognised and accepted form in its native Japan (for a further discussion around this group, see under ‘Momo-shidare’).
-The flowers and foliage of this selection do not differ significantly from the type, but the branches are pendulous and the overall habit results in large mounded shrub, however the plant can easily be staked to train the leader to a desired height allowing for an attractive, small weeping tree to form.
-It is reported to have good autumn colour.
-(Jansen & van Gelderen 2012, Lobdell 2013).
+‘Carillon’ is one of several cultivars that have been raised from S. japonicus f. pendulus – an accepted form in its native Japan (for a further discussion around this group, see under ‘Momo-shidare’).
+The flowers and foliage of this selection do not differ significantly from the type, and forms sold by UK nurseries under the name ‘Pendula’ have white flowers rather than the pink blooms associated with the Momo-shidare group.
+The branches are pendulous and the overall habit results in large mounded shrub, however the plant can easily be staked to train the leader to a desired height allowing for an attractive, small weeping tree to form.
+It is reported to have good autumn colour (Jansen & van Gelderen 2012; Lobdell 2013).

 This selection was introduced to the US by Barry Yinger from the Shibamichi Nursery in Angyo Japan.
-The name ‘Carillon’ was select by Yinger & Hahne (1983) to replace the japanese name ‘Shidare’ which simply meant weeping - as the Japanese translation of the name given to the botanical form, this would have been invalid according to the International Code of Nomenclature for Cultivated Plants (Jansen & van Gelderen 2012).
+The name ‘Carillon’ was select by Yinger & Hahne (1983) to replace the japanese name ‘Shidare’ which simply means weeping; as the Japanese translation of the name given to the botanical form, ‘Shidare’ would have been invalid according to the International Code of Nomenclature for Cultivated Plants (Jansen & van Gelderen 2012).

-This culitvar does not curretly appear to be widely if at all available outside the US and Japan, nor does ‘Ryan’s Weeper’ which Dirr (2009) says is very similar, although Jansen & van Gelderen (2012) suggest this clone grows only at about one third the rate of ‘Carillon’, but compensates by flowering prolificially from a young age.
+This culitvar has been widely offered in the US and Japan, and is now becomming more widely grown in Europe.
+Dirr (2009) says ‘Ryan’s Weeper’ is very similar, although Jansen & van Gelderen (2012) suggest this clone grows only at about one third the rate of ‘Carillon’.

 RHS Hardiness Rating: H5